Zackptg5/TWRP-DualBoot-Guac-Unified/README.md

 ## Flashing Instructions
 * You MUST be booted into TWRP already when flashing this zip ([you can grab a bootable twrp image from here](https://forum.xda-developers.com/oneplus-7/oneplus-7--7-pro-cross-device-development/recovery-unofficial-twrp-recovery-t3932943))
-* Since this modifies data - the zip CANNOT be on sdcard or data at all
+* Since this modifies data - the zip CANNOT be on sdcard or data at all UNLESS you do not want to repartition/format
-  * If you flash from data, the zip will copy itself to /tmp and instruct you to flash it from there
+  * If you flash from data, the zip will copy itself to /tmp and instruct you to flash it from there OR you can just install twrp/magisk/disver-fec
   * You could do the above or copy it to a place like /dev or /tmp and flash it from there
   * Alternatively, you can adb sideload it
 * Read through ALL the prompts - there's lots of options :)